Hammond arson case: Cattle ranching tensions in Harney County

 Cattle ranching in Harney County predates the 1908 establishment of the Malheur National Wildlife Refuge, with some cattle trails, including those used by the Hammond family, dating back to the 1870s.
 Disputes between cattle ranchers and the federal government over management of the Malheur National Wildlife Refuge have gone on for "generations" and the situation has regularly deteriorated to taunts and threats directed at federal officials from ranchers since at least the early 1970s.

 In an effort to address concerns of neighboring landowners and interests, the completion of a 15-year management plan for the refuge heavily involved various stakeholders, including ranchers, in its development process.
 The plan was completed in 2013 and won praise from some area ranchers for its collaborative approach.

 In June 1994, the Malheur National Wildlife Refuge manager, Forrest Cameron, notified Dwight Hammond that his permit to graze his cattle and grow hay on the refuge was revoked.
 Two months later, Hammond and his son Steven obstructed the completion of a refuge boundary fence intended to keep their cattle out of the refuge's protected marsh and wetland, prompting their arrest by federal agents.
 The fence was needed to stop the Hammonds' cattle from moving onto the refuge after the ranchers had repeatedly violated the terms of their special permit, which limited those times when they could move their cattle across refuge property.
 Officials also reported that Dwight had made death threats against refuge managers in 1986, 1988, 1991, and 1994, stating, "he was going to tear his head off and shit down his neck," and that Steven Hammond also made incendiary remarks against them, calling the employees and managers, "worthless cocksuckers" and "assholes."
 After the arrest, locals were given the names and phone numbers of refuge employees, and encouraged to harass them.
 One caller threatened to wrap the Camerons’ 12-year-old boy in a shroud of barbed wire and stuff him down a well.
 Other callers warned his mother that she ought to move out before something "bad" happened to her family.
-She gathered their four children, one wheelchair-bound, and fled to Bend, 135 miles west.
+She gathered their four children, one unable to walk, and fled to Bend, 135 miles west.
 The families of three other refuge employees received telephone threats after a meeting held in support of the Hammonds, where the workers' phone numbers were circulated.
 Businesses in Burns displayed signs warning, "This establishment doesn’t serve federal employees."
 Voters recalled a pair of Harney County commissioners because they wouldn’t put the county "supremacy" ordinance on the ballot or intervene against the refuge managers.
 Oregon's then-Congressional District 2 U.S. Representative, Robert Freeman Smith, protested the arrests to President Bill Clinton's United States Secretary of the Interior, Bruce Babbitt.
 In 1999 Steven started a fire, intending to burn off juniper trees and sagebrush, but the fire escaped onto BLM land.
 The agency reminded him of the required burn permit and that if the fires continued, there would be legal consequences.